Skip to main content

 Appointment Templates

-You can define multiple templates (groups of custom fields) and assign each one to a different type of taskTaskA unit of work that belongs to a job.
-It appears in the open task list until it is scheduled to a resource., so the appointment card adapts to the task at hand.
-Field definitions are reused across templates, which keeps your data consistent and your master data clean.
+A template adds custom tabs and fields to the appointment card; whatever the user fills in flows back to the back-office application alongside the standard appointment data.
+You can define multiple templates and bind each one to a different kind of taskTaskA unit of work that belongs to a job.
+It appears in the open task list until it is scheduled to a resource., so the card adapts to the work at hand instead of becoming a wall of irrelevant fields.

 .